MP [1]Charting Your Course In Life

 Read more about the ecliptic and longitude here [ADD link to DD page Ecliptic from MP Need to Know].

-The Rimsite shows both the accurate positions of stars and the graphics or visualisations associated with the star-patterns they form.
+The Rimsite shows the accurate positions of background stars and the visualisations associated with the star-patterns, and places all celestial bodies in those mythological figures.

-The term manifold tells you that the astronomical factors on view comprise more than Sun, Moon, and planets.
-The total of entires in this data display is:
+The term manifold indicates that the astronomical data pictured in the Rimsite includes more than Sun, Moon, and planets (including Earth) which are all celestial bodies.
+The total of diverse entries in this data display is:

 1 Sun (a star, central body of the solar system)